jgore077/information-retrieval-assignment-5/README.md

 ## `rerank.py`

-This script was used to re-rank bi-encoder results with a cross-encoder.
-The results are actually worse so this was a failed experiment.
+This script was used to re-rank the `all-mpnet-base-v2` results with the `ms-marco-MiniLM-L-12-v2` cross-encoder.
+The re-ranked results are actually worse so this was a failed experiment.
 ```
 ------------------------------------------
 Model Name                        |   P@10